-In ancient Greece, the chief deity was Zeus, the thunder god – a Jupiter for Romans, and also the gigantic planet of our Solar system.
+In ancient Greece, the chief deity was Zeus, the thunder god – a Jupiter for Romans.
 In astrology, Jupiter is the planet that brings prosperity and abundance.
 Something that was very true of the ancient Greek society.

 Then again, Christianity is very closely related to Judaism, whose one God is called Yahweh, but it is a less known fact that his name bears a striking resemblance to the moon good of the ancient Egyptians – Iah.

 Besides that, the main prophet of this religion was Moses, whose name is probably derived from the Egyptian “msy” meaning “son”.
 Another popular theory states that the similarity between the words “Sun” and “son” is not an accidental one.
 If we apply the same logic here, there is a parallel with the Mesopotamian lunar deity Sin, that many authors already saw as a prototype for Yahweh.

 This way of thinking could also explain the etymology of Slavic (and Indo-European) word for Moon – mesec.
 But I do not wish to drift from the main topic of this story and will leave it at that.
 The Moon symbolizes human intellect and material wealth.

 As for Islam, there are many alternative theories that connect it to the planet Saturn.
 Most of them revolve around the worship of the black stone of the Kaaba, but there are some other interesting theories as well.
 You can check most of these claims by simply typing “Islam Saturn” in your internet search.
 Some of these articles and videos are insulting to Islam, calling it a Satanistic religion because of this alleged Saturn worship.
 This is not my personal view, and I believe that this kind of logic comes mainly from ignorance.